 “The anxiety for the past two years has been nuts, especially for Tinmiaq [daughter] and Agnes.
 I can’t wait until that’s gone,” Hailstone added.

-Kerry noted under Alaska Statute that a person only commits perjury when they knowingly deliver false information.
+Kerry noted that under an Alaska statute, a person only commits perjury when they knowingly deliver false information.

 “Because a person must ‘know’ that the information he gives to a peace officer to be false, this statute also does not preclude a person from providing an opinion to a peace officer that he otherwise believes to be true,” the attorney wrote.